GetPageSpeed/nginx-extras-docs/docs/modules/upload.md

 ---

 title: "NGINX module for handling file uploads"
 description: "RPM package nginx-module-upload.
-A module for NGINX for handling file uploads using multipart/form-data encoding (RFC 1867) and resumable uploads according to this protocol. "
+A module for NGINX for handling file uploads using multipart/form-data encoding (RFC 1867) and resumable uploads according to this protocol."

 ---